 Definition of value investing

 Value investing is a strategy that involves buying stocks that appear to be trading for less than their intrinsic or book value.
-It’s about hunting in the stock market for bargains, the equivalent of looking for items on sale at a store.
-Value investors actively seek stocks they believe the market has undervalued.
+It’s about hunting in the stock market for systemic discounts, analyzing fundamental balance sheet data to find structural mispricings.
+Value investors actively seek stocks they believe the market has undervalued due to temporary behavioral selling.
 The idea is that markets overreact to good and bad news, resulting in stock price movements that do not correspond with a company’s long-term fundamentals.
-The overreaction offers an opportunity for value investors to profit by buying when the price is deflated.
+This overreaction offers an opportunity for value investors to harvest a positive value factor premium by buying when the market price is deflated relative to fundamentals.

 Buffett’s approach to value investing

 Warren Buffett is, perhaps, the most well-known disciple of the value investing school, though he has added his unique spin to it.
 Buffett was a student of Benjamin Graham, often touted as the father of value investing.
-While he absorbed Graham’s lessons on investing with a margin of safety and focusing on a company’s intrinsic value, Buffett’s approach deviated somewhat from his mentor’s.
+While he absorbed Graham’s lessons on investing with a margin of safety and focusing on a company’s intrinsic value, Buffett’s approach deviated somewhat from his mentor’s asset-liquidation style focus.

 Buffett focuses on buying ‘wonderful companies at fair prices’ rather than ‘fair companies at wonderful prices,’ as Graham might have advised.
-He appreciates the power of brand names, durable competitive advantage, and capable management, factors that Graham did not emphasize.
-Buffett looks for companies with excellent long-term prospects, rather than just cheap stocks.
+He appreciates the power of brand names, durable competitive advantage, and capable management, factors that Graham did not emphasize in his classic net-net working capital calculations.
+Buffett looks for companies with excellent long-term quality factor attributes, rather than just statistically cheap, low price-to-book stocks that may turn out to be value traps.
+To my eyes, the real question is whether you are hunting for a bargain or underwriting a business that can grow its economic moat over a twenty-year horizon.

 Buffett’s unique approach to value investing has resulted in an enviable track record.
 His ability to dissect a company’s financials, understand its business model, and then determine if the market price offers value is legendary.
-He prides himself on making big bets when he believes he has found a company that offers long-term value, demonstrating a confidence in his ability to discern value where others may not.
-This confidence, born of diligent analysis and a deep understanding of business, is at the heart of Buffett’s value investing approach.
+He prides himself on making big, concentrated bets when he believes he has found a company that offers long-term value, demonstrating a confidence in his ability to discern value where others may not.
+This confidence, born of diligent analysis and a deep understanding of business mechanics, is at the heart of Buffett’s value investing approach.
+The question I’d ask as a DIY allocator is whether your own behavioral constitution can handle the massive tracking error pain of a highly concentrated stock-picking strategy over a decade of underperformance.
+A common mistake investors make here is copying Berkshire’s current public stock holdings without access to the permanent, ultra-low-cost insurance float capital that forms the foundation of Buffett’s structural risk-taking capacity.

 source: moneycontrol on YouTube